-- The first gathering will last for four to five days in January or February 2022 and may be held on CAS premises at the Norwegian Academy of Science and Letters in Oslo or in another suitable meeting space nearby.
+- The first gathering will last for four to five days in August or September 2023 and may be held on CAS premises at the Norwegian Academy of Science and Letters in Oslo or in another suitable location nearby.
 CAS offers offices and seminar rooms.

-- The second gathering will last between three and five days and will preferably be held at the Fellow’s home institution, or at a location that serves the objectives of the project, in May or June 2022.
+- The second gathering will last between three and five days and will preferably be held at the Fellow’s home institution in January or February 2024.

-- For the third and final gathering in fall 2022, the Fellow will return to CAS for three to five days.
+- For the third and final gathering in spring 2024, the Fellow will return to CAS for three to five days.
 This gathering will culminate with an open meeting and reception hosted in the beautiful conference room of The Norwegian Academy of Science and Letters.
 DNVA will also contribute financially to refreshments during the reception.

-This year is designed to resemble a regular CAS project.
+The research stay in year 2 is designed to resemble an ordinary CAS project.
 The project leader will gather a core group of collaborators at CAS for two months of continuous work on the research project.
-This research stay will provide a unique opportunity for specialisation and continuity.
+This research stay, which normally takes place during the fall semester of the second year, provides a unique opportunity for specialisation and continuity.

 Who can apply?

 - Be below the age of 40 at the application deadline.
-Exceptions may be made for applicants who have previously taken medical or personal leave.
+Extensions will be granted for leaves of absence, compulsory military or civilian service or sick leave.
 There are no age limits for other project participants.

 - Have completed a Ph.D.

-- Be employed in a full-time academic position* at one of CAS’ partner institutions in Norway during the entire period from January 2022 to December 2023.
-The position does not have to be permanent, and you may change institutions as long as it is from one partner institution to another.
+- Be employed in a full-time academic position* at one of CAS’ partner institutions during the entire period from August 2023 to June 2025.
+The position does not have to be permanent, and you may change affiliation as long as it is from one partner institution to another.

 *An academic position entails research and/or teaching at the college or university level.